bizlett/movie-search/README.md

 Want to watch a movie but can't decide what?
 Let watcha do the hard work for you.

 Powered by TMDb, our movie search recommends the most popular and trending movies for you to kick back and chill.
 Not feeling inspired?
-You can always search by [actor/director/genre/TBC] to discover something new!
+You can always search by actor, writer or director to discover something new!

 Thank you for visiting my project!
 If you have any feedback or questions, head over to my GitHub contact details and feel free to reach out to me.